terminological/r6-generator/README.md

 * You can annotate multiple classes with `@RClass`.
 * Only public methods annotated with `@RMethod` will feature in the R library.
 * you cannot overload methods or constructors.
 Only one method with a given name is supported, and only one annotated constructor.
-* methods can return anything from `uk.co.terminological.rjava.types.*`, basic Java primitives or Strings or any class that is part of this API and annotated with `@RClass`.
+* methods can return anything from `uk.co.terminological.rjava.types.*`, basic Java primitives or Java Strings or any class that is part of this API and annotated with `@RClass`.
 * static and non static Java methods are supported.

 ### Datatype conversion

-The runtime component of this project contains tools to enable bidirectional lossless transfer of R data structures into Java (`uk.co.terminological.rjava.RConverter`), in a idiom that is relatively comfortable to Java developers, without having to manage the edge cases posed by R's interchangeable use of single values, vectors, and complexities around `NA` values.
+The runtime component of this project contains tools to enable bidirectional lossless transfer of R data structures into Java (`uk.co.terminological.rjava.RConverter`), in a idiom that is relatively comfortable to Java developers, without having to manage the edge cases posed by R's interchangeable use of single values, vectors, and complexities around `NA` values and different flavours of null.
 This is a big topic and further documented in the [documenation project](https://github.com/terminological/r6-generator-docs).

 ## r6-generator-maven-plugin